YashveerRajput/Scatch/DEPLOYMENT.md

 # Vercel Deployment Guide

-## ✅ Code Changes Completed

-Your app is now configured for serverless deployment on Vercel!
+App is now configured for serverless deployment on Vercel!

 ### What was fixed:
 1. ✅ Changed `app.listen()` to `module.exports = app`